 Doug Hennig is a partner with Stonefield Software Inc. He is the author of the award-winning Stonefield Query; the award-winning Stonefield Database Toolkit (SDT); the MemberData Editor, Anchor Editor, and CursorAdapter and DataEnvironment builders that come with Microsoft Visual FoxPro; and the My namespace and updated Upsizing Wizard in Sedna.

 Doug is co-author of VFPX: Open Source Treasure for the VFP Developer, Making Sense of Sedna and SP2, Visual FoxPro Best Practices For The Next Ten Years, the What's New in Visual FoxPro series, and The Hacker's Guide to Visual FoxPro 7.0.
 He was the technical editor of The Hacker's Guide to Visual FoxPro 6.0 and The Fundamentals.
-Doug wrote over 100 articles in 10 years for FoxTalk and has written numerous articles in FoxPro Advisor, Advisor Guide to Visual FoxPro, and CoDe.
-He currently writes for FoxRockX.
+Doug wrote hundreds of articles in 20 years for FoxRockX, FoxTalk, FoxPro Advisor, Advisor Guide to Visual FoxPro, and CoDe magazines.

 Doug spoke at every Microsoft FoxPro Developers Conference (DevCon) starting in 1997 and at user groups and developer conferences all over the world.
 He is one of the organizers of the annual Southwest Fox conference.
 He is one of the administrators for the VFPX VFP community extensions Web site.
 He was a Microsoft Most Valuable Professional (MVP) from 1996 through 2011.
 Doug was awarded the 2006 FoxPro Community Lifetime Achievement Award.